Plants with a purpose: How Tulsa is using wildflowers to save money

 -

-The Native Plant Society and ODOT have been using a similar program for years, planting wildflowers along highways across the state.
+The Native Plant Society and ODOT have worked together for years to plant wildflowers along hundreds of acres along highways across the state.

 Amy Slanchik